Function List

 fill()

-turns on fill mode and set fill color.
+enables fill and sets the fill color.

 noFill